| MANAGED SERVER APPLICATION BRIEF |

 Central Storage Pool comprised of one or more off-the-shelf hardware

-configurations of network attached storage (NAS) devices, Windows
+configurations of network attached storage (NAS) devices, servers (CIFS

 How It Works